MihailMihov/simd-raytracer/README.md

 simd-raytracer
 ---
-`simd-raytracer` is a high-performance raytracer with support for reading `.crtscene` JSON scene files using `simdjson`, support for different material and texture kinds and a basic global illumination algorithm.
+`simd-raytracer` is a portable high-performance raytracer, written in C++23, with support for reading `.crtscene` JSON scene files using `simdjson`, support for different material and texture kinds and a basic global illumination algorithm.

 ### Quick links